rzfeeser/acmebank-ansible/README.md

 ## About
 This repository is one of many used in conjunction with Alta3 Research's Ansible Tower / AWX Training program.
-If you're interesting in Ansible, Tower or AWX training, contact [https://alta3.com](https://alta3.com)
+If you're interesting in Ansible, Tower or AWX training, feel free to contact us [https://alta3.com](https://alta3.com)

 ## Author
 Created and maintained by @RZFeeser